chingu-voyages/v36-geckos-team-09/README.md

 ## How to run it

 1. `git clone https://github.com/chingu-voyages/v36-geckos-team-09.git`
-2. add a .env file inside the server folder and replace those values down below
+2. add a .env file and replace those values down below

 ```
 FLASHCARDS_DB_URI=<<your mongoDB URI>>